-How to Spend the Perfect 10 Days in Cape Verde, West Africa’s Soulful Beach Destination
+How to Have the Perfect Trip to Cape Verde, West Africa’s Soulful Beach Destination

 Located 350 miles off the coast of Senegal, Cape Verde is a one-of-a-kind island nation, comprised of some of the most gorgeous tropical islands in the world.
 Historically, though, this wasn’t always the easiest place to survive.